- Obtaining a Card

 The University has adopted the NAB Visa Card to assist with the purchase of goods and services on behalf of the University.
 The benefits of the card include the reduction of administrative costs and paperwork in purchases of lower value items and proof of GST status on purchases.
 This allows more direct action and control to user locations and departments.

-The Director of Finance is responsible for the operation and control of the system and has authority to cancel immediately any card considered as being misused.
-The Director of Finance may also set and vary the credit limit of any card.
+The Chief Financial Officer is responsible for the operation and control of the system and has authority to cancel immediately any card considered as being misused.
+The Chief Financial Officer may also set and vary the credit limit of any card.
 Unless otherwise agreed, the card will have a maximum limit for local use of $5,000.
 Where a cardholder is required to undertake international travel, the limit will be $10,000.

 A member of the Executive or Senior Executive will recommend the issuing of a card to a staff member and will take responsibility to ensure the staff member adheres to policy and procedures in relation to the use of the card.

 3. Obtaining a Card

-- The Director of Finance is responsible for establishing card accounts and the issuance and cancellation of cards.
+- The Chief Financial Officer is responsible for establishing card accounts and the issuance and cancellation of cards.

-- Request for cards (or variations to existing cards) should be forwarded to the Director of Finance for authorisation.
+- Request for cards (or variations to existing cards) should be forwarded to the Chief Financial Officer for authorisation.
 Upon receipt of the request, a Card Application Form will be sent to the staff member who should complete the form and forward to the Visa Card Administrator, Finance Office at North Sydney.